cartierzhou/frank.lovecch.io/projects/_posts/2012-10-29-limoncello.markdown

 image: http://franklovecchio.s3.amazonaws.com/images/frank.lovecch.io/projects/limoncello-02.png
 ---

-A dual Italian-Scottish wedding I attended took place over colored, punchy leaves, friends of yore, and the only brisk weather that Midwestern Fall season had been privy to.
-The reception which followed invoked memories of the fictional grandeur displayed in _Father of the Bride_; `just admiring the stature of the white, canvasy tent invoked happiness`, as sometimes places which hold joyous events do.
-I had felt very inspired sitting inside there while dinner, dancing, and drinks occurred; my loved ones surrounded me, and `an ambiance held light and aromatic in the air` **\[the _two_-piece jazz band had something to do with this, no doubt\]**.
-I can't remember my thought process entirely, but recall a moment of reflection where a forgotten memory was shotgunned to the forefront of my mind.
+I attended a Midwest wedding which took place just before all the punch-colored leaves had succeeded from their branches.
+A crispness had fallen upon Wisconsin it had not been privy to as of yet; as such, hot cider was served as the vows were read, tales of love regaled.
+The reception which followed resurrected memories of fictional grandeur displayed in _Father of the Bride_. `Just admiring the stature and prowess of the white, canvasy tent invoked happiness`, as sometimes places which hold joyous events do.
+My loved ones surrounded me over the course of dinner, and the air held `a light aromatic ambiance` which dusted my skin; I felt warm, a combination of the alcohol and inspiration **\[the _two_-piece jazz band probably had something to do with this as well\]**.
+I can't remember my thought process entirely, but instead recall a moment of introspection where a forgotten memory had reintroduced to my conscious, `a Hail Mary of the mind`.

 `My Uncle Joe used to make limoconello`.
-Technically, he wasn't _really_ my Uncle.
-Joe was just a relative on the Italian side of my family, where everyone is called something or than what they're supposed to be.
-Spending holidays at his house was consistently one thing; full of live, love, and food.
-Food!
-Mosticolli with ridges, canolis so fresh they should have been eaten the day after, and always, after dessert, limoncello. `The funny thing about it is, I can't even remember how it tasted`.
+Technically, he isn't _really_ my Uncle - just a relative on the Italian side of my family, where everyone is called something other than what they're supposed to be.
+Spending holidays at Honor and Joe's house was consistently one thing - full of boisterous life, love, and food...food!
+It didn't matter what the dishes of the day were, because it was always followed with desert sided with limoncello. `The funny thing about it is, I can't even remembr how it tasted`.

 And so I was inspired to continue down the path of tradition.